cofinoa/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/overview/UsingNetcdfJava.md

     }
 }
 ~~~

+For maximum compatibility, please include the Unidata repository after any other repositories, including maven central.

 Next, select modules based on the functionality you need.
 In the minimal case, you’ll just want `cdm-core` and a logger.